techqueria/website/site/content/resources.md

 ---
 title: Resources 📂️
-description: We are creating a list of resources for the community, to help you find help on different topics.
+description: We are creating a list of resources for the community.
 ---

-We are creating a list of resources for the community, to help you find help on different topics

-We are creating a list of resources for the community, to help you find help on different topics.
+This crowd-sourced list of community resources is there to help you in any way we can.

-The list is still under construction so if there's something we can help you with and is not on the list, or there are resources you know about and want us to include, send an email to [organizers@techqueria.org](mailto:organizers@techqueria.org) or create an issue in our [GitHub repo](https://github.com/techqueria/site/issues).
+The list is still under construction.
+If there's something we can help you with that is not on the list or if there are resources you know about, send an email to [organizers@techqueria.org](mailto:organizers@techqueria.org) or create an issue in [this website's GitHub repo](https://github.com/techqueria/site/issues).

 <!-- TOC -->